hongnod/Learn_openGuass/README.md

 OpenGauss community released openGauss 2.0 recently, with this release, they provide a simplified package with official supporting Centos and OpenEuler.
-I trid the OpenEuler version on Debian 10 with succes, the step is:
+I tried the OpenEuler version on Debian 10 with succes, the step is:
 ```
 1 Download openguass and unzip to des folder;
 2 Setting enviroment: add $GAUSSHOME, append $GAUSSHOE/bin to $PATH, and $GAUSSHOE/lib to $LD_LIBRARY_PATH;